FilipKatulski/k8s-performance-tests/README.md

 This clusterloader module was modified by Filip Katulski <filip.katulski@cern.ch>, TDAQ ATLAS project, CERN.

 It was suited to run cluster density tests and to retreive timeline data.
-The data analysis adn plotting are described further down this file.
+The data analysis and plotting are described further down this file.

 ## Running ClusterLoader